python/mypy/mypyc/doc/dev-intro.md

 compiled mypy.
 This will sometimes catch additional issues not caught by the mypyc test suite.
 It's okay to not do this in your local development environment.

+## Inspecting Generated IR

+It's often useful to look at the generated IR when debugging issues or when trying to understand how mypyc compiles some code.
+When you compile some module by running `mypyc`, mypyc will write the pretty-printed IR into `build/ops.txt`.
+This is the final IR that includes the output from exception and reference count handling insertion passes.

+We also have tests that verify the generate IR (`mypyc/test-data/irbuild-*.text`).

 ## Type-checking Mypyc